NeonGeckoCom/pyklatchat/README.md

 Any configuration properties should be grouped by runtime environment which is set via environment variable "<b>ENV</b>"

+### Database

+For database configuration location is managed via environment variable "<b>DATABASE_CONFIG</b>".

+Note: database configuration can be merged inside other configurations (e.g. chat server configuration file) the only strong requirement is a key header "<b>DATABASE_CONFIG</b>"

+#### Example of configuration

+Example of configuration can be found in "example_db_config.json"

 ### Chat Server

-For chat server configuration location is managed via environment variable "<b>CHATSERVER_CONFIG</b>"
+Chat server configuration location is managed via environment variable "<b>CHATSERVER_CONFIG</b>".

 #### Example of configuration